FluxML/Flux.jl/docs/src/models/recurrence.md

 m.(seq)
 ```

 Finally, we can reset the hidden state of the cell back to its initial value using `reset!(m)`.
+We can also get the hidden states of a model using `Flux.states(m)` or load states back using `Flux.loadstates!`.